SenseNet/sncom-resources/_docs/how-to-install-sn6.md

 ### Cannot connect to SNCR ###

 Check the `web.config` file: look for the SQL connection string and see what user name and password was added there during the install process (it should not be the `sa` user but a custom account like _sensenet6_).
 This user should have access to the database that is also added to the connection string.
-Here's a [forum topic](http://forum.sensenet.com/viewtopic.php?f=3&t=7279&p=10803&hilit=404&sid=c79596c733ccd9b721b9566ecbe71faf#p10803) that might be helpful.

 ### 'Deploy' menu item does not appear in IIS ###